bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 **Liquidity Provision**

-Sufficient liquidity and the ability to exchange USDap for another liquid asset are vital for the correct operation of the protocol.
+Sufficient liquidity and the ability to exchange USDap for another liquid asset are vital for the Protocol to operate effectively.
 Initially, the protocol will provide its own liquidity pools on the Uniswap exchange (later, we'll add more exchanges).
 The protocol has chosen Uniswap to provide an opportunity to exchange USDap for any other asset to all participants of the protocol (including automatic protocols).

-As soon as the participation of the protocol’s community in liquidity pools will be sufficient, the protocol will reduce its participation in liquidity pools.
+As soon as the participation of the protocol’s community in liquidity pools is sufficient, the protocol will reduce its participation in liquidity pools.
 In order to stimulate participation in liquidity pools, the protocol provides the reward in governance tokens — BondAppétit Governance (BAG) (the list of liquidity pools to stimulate is determined by the community of the protocol).

 **Additional Capitalization**